From Behind Bars to Behind the Pulpit

 Two month after our arrival, and with only about 35 people in the church … the dear people of EBC stood with me by faith when I asked Pastor Chris & Lori Knutsen (my former Music Director at Florence Baptist) with their children Kim and C.J. to come as our new Assistant Pastor, in charge of the Music and Youth Ministries!

-Since that time God has continued to steadily build HIS church.
-Several hundred people today call Elmwood Baptist Church their church home, and with that growth, came also the necessity of the Pastoral Staff to grow.
+Since that time God has continued to steadily build HIS church. many people today call Elmwood Baptist Church their church home.

-God has not only grown Elmwood Baptist to reach the North Metro area of Denver Colorado, but has also allowed us to help start three new churches, and the future vision is to plant other churches as our miraculous working God will lead.
+God has not only grown Elmwood Baptist to reach the North Metro area of Denver Colorado, but has also allowed us to help start seven church plants, three of these churches in Colorado, and the future vision is to plant other churches as our miraculous working God will lead.

 Thank you for taking the time to read this, and believe when I say “To God be the Glory.”
 Betty and I are blessed to be able to serve the Lord, and are honored to be able to serve HIM at Elmwood Baptist Church.